 I suggest that you carefully consider every single option that is presented to you.
 For example, the majority of providers will give an estimate of the amount of work that is required, as well as the course content you will be covering.
 Don’t forget to also take a look at prices!
 Proper research will take a long time, so don’t skimp on it, your future is at stake here.

 When you have chosen your course, it is time to apply.
 There will be a number of ‘entry requirements’ in place.
 So make sure that you follow them!
 If you are accepted for the course (and you generally will be) then study can take place.

-The procedure for study will depend on the course, but generally, throughout the year you will be given a number of informational articles for you to study, online seminars with your teachers and coursework complete.
+The procedure for the study will depend on the course, but generally, throughout the year you will be given a number of informational articles for you to study, online seminars with your teachers, and coursework complete.

 Make sure you do everything properly and in a timely manner, and by the end of the course, you will end up with an undergraduate online degree that you can be proud of.